pluralsight/PS-AutoLab-Env/README.md

 To identify the module location.
 Use this information to delete the PSAutoLab folder.

 **The previous version was not installed using PowerShell's module cmdlets so it can't be updated or removed except manually.**

+### Upgrading from v4.x

+Please read [this update document](update-v5.md) for more information on the steps to follow to update this module from version 4.x to 5.x

 ### Note for VMware Users